-\textbf{Unsuitability of point-based evaluation metrics.} We do not employ point-based evaluation metrics in NextBench, such as the handle and target point Mean Distance (MD) used in \cite{DragDiffusion}, as \textbf{they are incompatible with the region-based property of our proposed Reliable DBIE}.
-Unlike the previous point-based DBIE settings, Reliable DBIE emphasizes region-level consistency, making point-based evaluation metrics potentially biased and insufficient for capturing regional consistency.
+\textbf{Why not point-based metrics?} We do not employ point-based evaluation metrics in NextBench, such as the Mean Distance (MD) between handle and target points \cite{DragDiffusion}, as they are incompatible with the region-based nature of our proposed Reliable DBIE.
+Unlike the previous point-based DBIE setting, Reliable DBIE emphasizes region-level consistency, rendering point-based metrics biased and insufficient for evaluating model performance in this context.